ThatCoolCoder/spall/README.md

 If you want a callback to call a function in your element class, put an exclamation mark in front of the callback name: `<button !onclick="this.someCustomFunction()">Button</button>`.

 You can give parameters to instantiated elements as if it was a normal element.
-For example, `<MyElem number="5" />` will set `this.number` on the `MyElem` instance.
-I'm not sure what context the parameters are evaluated in.
+For example, `<MyElem name="John" />` will set `this.name` on the `MyElem` instance.
+That is how to make plain text parameters, to make evaluated/integer/object parameters put an exclamation mark at the start of the parameter name: `<MyElem !number=5 />` .
+The context of parameter evaulation is within a closure defined in a method of the element class.

 ## Roadmap